Expectant and Parenting Youth in Foster Care

 - Adoption of systematic, strengths-based data collection protocols that can holistically assess the needs of mothers, fathers, and their children.

-- Methods to increase identification and engagement of young fathers in supports offered by the foster care system.
+- Methods to increase identification and engagement of young fathers in services and supports.

 - Increase in the creation and use of youth advisory boards that include expectant and parenting youth.